How does chiropractic care work?

 - A diagnosis is made, with treatment options for its resolution outlined.
 If it is, a plan of treatment is communicated.
 If it is not a chiropractic problem, an appropriate referral is arranged.

 - A prognosis is made, taking into account your general health habits, occupation, stress and activity levels.

-- Your response to treatment is monitored by Dr. Watkins.
-He looks for an improvement to your specific condition, as well as for changes in your overall health.
+- Your response to treatment is monitored by the doctors.
+They looks for an improvement to your specific condition, as well as for changes in your overall health.
 Two of the basic components of chiropractic care are wellness and prevention.
 Utilization of exercises, along with nutrition and lifestyle modifications may also be suggested to improve your overall well-being and promote active, patient-centered care.

 Read more about what you can expect from your first chiropractic visit.

 What results can I expect from chiropractic treatment?

 That depends on your condition.
 The length of time you have had the problem, your age and the degree of your disability all affect the length of your treatment.
 Our doctors should be able to give you an estimate of the extent of relief you should receive from the recommended treatment and how long you can expect it to last.
 One of the main reasons people choose chiropractic is that they often get quick results.
 Individual cases vary and chronic conditions obviously need more treatment.
 However, Workers’ Compensation Board studies show that people with low back pain return to work much faster with chiropractic care.

 How long do Doctors of Chiropractic go to school?

 Today’s graduating Doctors of Chiropractic have studied and trained in a post-secondary college or university for at least seven years.
 Just like medical or dental students, they must first complete undergraduate study before applying for admission to a chiropractic college.